 Restriction analysis and Polymerase chain reaction:

 The transformed colonies were confirmed by restriction digestion analysis and PCR.
 The colonies were inoculated in LB broth with Zeocin (25 ug/mL) and incubated at 37°C overnight.
 The Plasmid DNA was extracted by using miniprep kit Smart prime Plasmid extraction kit.
-The primers used for confirmation of transformants are; AOX1 F – 5’ GACTGGTTCCAATTGACAAGC 3’, AOX1 R–– 5’ GCAAATGGCATTCTGACATCC (Invitrogen) and also subjected with restriction digestion analysis by using restriction enzymes EcoRI and NotIs.
+The primers used for confirmation of transformants are; AOX1 F – 5’ GACTGGTTCCAATTGACAAGC 3’, AOX1 R–– 5’ GCAAATGGCATTCTGACATCC (Invitrogen) and also subjected with restriction digestion analysis by using restriction enzymes EcoRI and Notl.
 The double digested products were separated in 1% agarose gel, visualized and gel documented.

 Chromosomal insertion of recombinant shuttle vector pPICZαA into expression host Pichia pastoris strain X-33